saprunovdev/reactchallange/day25/countries-api/README.md

 ---
 https://www.30daysofreact.com/day-23/countries-data

-- Use useState and useEffect to fetch data
 - How to structure the project properly?
-- Fetch countries API
+- Use axios to fetch data
 - Display the countries data and statistics
 - Make a search bar